googleapis/google-cloud-go/internal/README.md

 ### Updating OwlBot SHA

 You may want to manually update the which version of the post processor will be used -- to do this you need to update the SHA in the OwlBot lock file.
-Star by running the following commands:
+Start by running the following commands:

 ```bash